KierankThompson/KieranKThompson/README.md

-My name is Kieran and I am a recent graduate from Rutgers University-New Brunswick
+My name is Kieran and I am a current masters student at Rutgers Business School.
+I graduated with my Bachelor's degree in Computer Science from Rutgers.

 Currently working on: bitorrent client in Go